-Joshua Abreu is a second year doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department, with a focus on higher education.
-Joshua grew up in Lawrence, MA, and was the first in his family to obtain a college degree; he holds a B.A. and a M.A. from the University of Massachusetts-Lowell.
-After college, Joshua worked as a sworn police officer in New Hampshire and as a licensed social worker for Massachusetts Department of Children and Families.
-He was also a founding member of an award-winning Student Success Center at Northern Essex Community College, where he worked as a Retention Specialist to collaborate with academic affairs and support holistic, strength-based advising.
+Joshua Abreu is a second year doctoral student in the Learning, Leadership, and Education Policy Ph.D. program in the Department of Educational Leadership, with a focus on higher education.
+Joshua grew up in Lawrence, MA, and was the first in his family to obtain a college degree.
+He holds a B.A. and a M.A. from the University of Massachusetts-Lowell.
+After college, Joshua worked as a sworn police officer in New Hampshire and a licensed social worker for the Massachusetts Department of Children and Families.
+He was a founding member of the award-winning Student Success Center at Northern Essex Community College, where he worked as a Retention Specialist to collaborate with academic affairs and support holistic, strength-based advising.

-Joshua is serving as a Research Assistant for Dr. Milagros Castillo-Montoya on a study focused on culturally relevant pedagogy at an Hispanic-Serving Institution.
-He is also serving as a Teaching Assistant for her course in the Higher Education & Student Affairs Program.
+Joshua is serving as a Research Assistant with Dr. Milagros Castillo-Montoya which includes research which focuses on culturally relevant pedagogy at a Hispanic-Serving Institution.
+He is also serving as a Teaching Assistant in Dr. Castillo-Montoya's course in the Higher Education & Student Affairs Program.

-Joshua recently presented his manuscript on Fisher’s affirmative action Supreme Court case, “Why are we doing this?
+Joshua presented his manuscript on Fisher’s affirmative action Supreme Court case, “Why are we doing this?
 Critical discourse analysis of Fisher’s diversity rationales,” at the Association for the Study of Higher Education (ASHE) annual conference in November 2016.
-The manuscript will be sent for publication soon.
-Also, completing the manuscript on community college English instructors learning and enacting culturally-relevant pedagogy, which will be presented at the 2017 American Educational Research Association (AERA) annual conference.
+He is also completing a manuscript on community college English instructors learning and enacting culturally-relevant pedagogy, which will be presented at the 2017 American Educational Research Association (AERA) annual conference.

 After teaching high school, Robert has worked at Trinity College and before then was a Senior Policy Fellow in K-12 Education for CT Voices for Children where he published reports on Connecticut’s testing system, public school choice, and K-12 education data and policy.
 Robert continues to write about school choice and education policy at The Cities, Suburbs, and School Project.